PoliticsPath to the White House

 "That is a record I'm proud to run on, and we're going to get back to that common-sense wisdom so that you can afford to live the American dream again," Vance said.

 "In Minnesota, what we did was restore Roe v.
-Wade," Gov. Walz said, explaining that the state had ensured abortion protections for women after the Supreme Court overturned federal protections in 2024.
+Wade," Walz said, explaining that the state had ensured abortion protections for women after the Supreme Court overturned federal protections in 2024.
 "We made sure that we put women in charge of their healthcare."

 "This is a basic human right," Walz said.
 "This is about healthcare."

-"We've got to do so much better of a job at earning the American peoples' trust back on this issue, where they frankly just don't trust us," Sen. Vance said.
+"We've got to do so much better of a job at earning the American people's trust back on this issue, where they frankly just don't trust us," Sen. Vance said.
 "I want us as a Republican Party to be pro-family in the fullest sense of the word."

-But "the proper way to handle this, as messy as democracy sometimes is, is to let voters make these decisions.
+"The proper way to handle this, as messy as democracy sometimes is, is to let voters make these decisions.
 Let the individual states make their abortion policy," Vance said.

 "The gross majority of the gun violence in this country is committed with illegally obtained firearms," Vance said.
 "I unfortunately think that we have to increase security in our schools."